CopernicaMarketingSoftware/AMQP-CPP/README.md

 If you use this feature, you will have to implement your own bookkeeping to track which messages have already been acked/nacked, and which messages are still being handled.
-For your convenience however, the AMQP-CPP library comes with a number of helper classes that can take over this responsibility.
+For your convenience, the AMQP-CPP library comes with a number of helper classes that can take over this responsibility.

-The AMQP::Reliable class is an optional wrapper around channels.
+The `AMQP::Reliable` class is an optional wrapper around channels.
 When you use it, your underlying channel is automatically put it _confirm method_, and all publish operations are individually acknowledged: